 In a nutshell, fish oil – or rather, omega-3 fatty acids – appears to help some people clear up their skin faster.
 This is because omega-3s reduce inflammation in a few different ways.

-In fact, taking fish oil may ultimately make your acne worse.
+In fact, taking fish oil (or cod liver oil, or any other marine oil) may ultimately make your acne worse.

 And for some years now, people have been using large doses of fish oil to treat inflammation by balancing out those pesky omega-6s.

 How does inflammation relate to acne?
 Well, It’s responsible for the redness and swelling that makes acne so embarrassing.
 Reduce inflammation, and your acne won’t swell up so much (or get so cherry-red).